+Daniel Eisele won the Client Choice ILO Award in 2014, 2015, 2016, 2018 and 2020 for the litigation category in Switzerland.
 Chambers Global and Chambers Europe both rank Daniel Eisele as a leading lawyer for litigation and arbitration counsel in Switzerland.
 They state that he is 'determined and target oriented'.
-The Legal 500 ranks Daniel Eisele as one of eight leading litigation lawyers in Switzerland.
-Daniel Eisele won the Client Choice ILO Award in 2014, 2015, 2016 and 2018 for the litigation category in Switzerland.
+The Legal 500 ranks Daniel Eisele as a Leading Individual in Switzerland.
+Benchmark Litigation Europe considers him a Dispute Resolution Star.